charleschae12/The-Collectors/README.md

 This project's purpose and design is to consolidate all clubs and organizations affiliated with RPI.

 ## Team Members
 Justin Chang
 Charles Chae
 David Finck
 Junseob Kim
 Bill Wang

-## How to set up development environment
+## How to set up the development environment

 ### Installing Python
 1. Download and install latest Python at https://www.python.org/downloads/
 2. When installing, make sure that: